Lani274/tutorial-flask-login/README.md

 <h1>This is the home page</h1>
 {% endblock %}
 ```
+Through *extends* we inherited *from base.html* and can now allow individual content while holding the layout of the *base.html* page (vgl.
+Template Inheritance — Jinja Documentation n.d.).

 Inside the *views.py* file add this code, so that the *home.html* template will be returned.